vivachu/slate/source/includes/_prizes.md

 option4 | false | Custom option 4

 <aside class="success">
-Returns OK if success or an error message if the user does not have enough tickets to redeem the prize.
+Returns a 200 response with a shareUrl string if success or an error code and message if the user does not have enough tickets to redeem the prize.
 </aside>

 ## Pin Prize